 ITarian Remote Access also requires users to undergo a strict verification process.
 In this stage, they have to provide the necessary login credentials before they can connect to your corporate network.
 This ensures that all users who have access to your network are authorized and authenticated.
 To help you get started with ITarian Remote Access, follow the steps below:

-- Secure Remote Desktop Step 1: Visit the ITarian Remote Access page.
+- Step 1: Visit the ITarian Remote Access page.

-- Secure Remote Desktop Step 7: Read and accept the license agreement.
+- Step 7: Read and accept the license agreement.

 By following these simple tips on how to secure remote desktop, you can have a safe environment away from security threats and issues online.
-However, if you are not invested in secure remote desktop technology like ITarian Remote Access, all these security tips won’t matter in the end.
+However, if you are not invested in secure remote desktop technology like ITarian Remote Access, all these security tips for Remote Desktop Protocol won’t matter in the end.